Louisiana Court Records

 Sealing and Expunging Criminal Records in Louisiana

-In Louisiana, a criminal record is public information; as such, anyone can look up criminal records in the state.
-As part of the administrative process, most employers conduct a criminal background check for current and prospective employees.
-However, criminal history information often proves deterrence when ex-offenders seek housing or employment.
-Louisiana state laws provide these persons with an opportunity to restrict such records from public disclosure.
+In Louisiana, a criminal record is public information.
+As such, anyone can look up criminal records in the state.
+However, having criminal history information may sometimes make it harder for ex-offenders to seek housing or employment.
+Louisiana state laws provide such persons with an opportunity to restrict such records from public disclosure.
 Anyone directly affected by a damaging criminal record can apply to have them removed from public access.

 The Difference Between Sealing and Expunging Criminal Records Louisiana